AdobeDocs/analytics.en/help/analyze/get-started/analytics-product-comparison.md

 ---
-description: System requirements and a comparison of Analysis Workspace, Reports & Analytics, Report Builder, Data Warehouse, and Data Workbench
+description: System requirements and a comparison of Analysis Workspace, Report Builder, Data Warehouse, and Data Workbench
 title: Analytics product comparison and requirements
 exl-id: 5adc6c10-cbbb-48d5-a7ab-367cbaff5e8a
 feature: Analytics Basics